 The Caribbean’s best surfing spots

-Everyone knows that the Caribbean has some of the world’s best beaches but, with 4,000 miles of uninterrupted run-up across the ocean, its waves are also superb and its winds constant.
-November to May is your best chance to ride the trade winds and carve Atlantic waves so, to give you a head start, here’s our guide to the five best surf spots in the Caribbean
+Everyone knows that the Caribbean has some of the world’s best beaches but, with 4,000 miles of uninterrupted run-up across the ocean, it also delivers superb waves and constant winds.
+November to May is the best time to catch Atlantic swells, and here are five of the best spots to catch them in…

 Trinidad is best known for its city life and culture in Port of Spain: its steel bands, calypso singing and, of course, carnival, the week-long bacchanal in the streets.
 But once the dancing is done, where should you go to relax?
 Many head north to Maracas Bay, with its slender palms and ‘shark and bake’ (seasoned shark meat in a flatbread bun), but the most determined ‘limers’ (it’s a Caribbean word for chilling out) join the surfers and head for the northeast, to Blanchisseuse and Grande Riviere, set in coves scalloped out of the distant reaches of the northern range.
 With weather from the north, swell rises off the Atlantic deep and culminates in clean breaks where you can carve a turn and scream along the face of the wave.
 Grande Riviere has a clutch of the island’s coolest, offbeat places to stay offering all you need: a hammock with a view.

 Cabarete is the coolest town on the north coast of Dominican Republic, set on a hook in 100 miles of continuous sand.
-The crescent beach is lined with cafés and bars, tables and chairs all set looking out to sea, where the cerulean sky is criss-crossed with fluorescent kites scooting back and forth.
-Close to, Cabarete’s cross-shore winds are good for beginners, but on the high seas the wind and thermals are strong enough for international competitions, with waves to jump and carry you up and away.
+The crescent beach is lined with cafés and bars, with tables and chairs all set looking out to sea and a cerulean sky criss-crossed with fluorescent kites.
+Cabarete’s cross-shore winds are good for beginners, but on the high seas the wind and thermals are strong enough for international competitions, with waves to jump and carry you up and away.
 Winds strengthen across the day and calm off in the afternoon, just in time to head back to your chair for the sunset and Cabarete’s other speciality – lively evening action.

 Surf, sleep, repeat